eric-maynard/polaris/regtests/client/python/docs/PolarisDefaultApi.md

-List the PrincipalRoles to whome the tagetcatalog role has been assigned
+List the PrincipalRoles to which the target catalog role has been assigned

 ### Example